MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_acpi_evaluate_control_method.md

 [in] An <a href="https://msdn.microsoft.com/library/windows/hardware/ff540605">ANSI_STRING</a> structure that contains the fully qualified name of the ACPI control method.
 This name specifies the the path and name of the method in the ACPI namespace.
 For more information, see <a href="https://msdn.microsoft.com/fe0553df-a5b9-46c4-8e1d-8b89a7d4ad67">Enumerating Child Devices and Control Methods</a>.

-##### - ( unnamed union ).MethodNameUlong

-[in] A ULONG value that contains the four-character, path-relative name of the ACPI control method.

-##### - ( unnamed union ).MethodNameString

-[in] An <a href="https://msdn.microsoft.com/library/windows/hardware/ff540605">ANSI_STRING</a> structure that contains the fully qualified name of the ACPI control method.
-This name specifies the the path and name of the method in the ACPI namespace.
-For more information, see <a href="https://msdn.microsoft.com/fe0553df-a5b9-46c4-8e1d-8b89a7d4ad67">Enumerating Child Devices and Control Methods</a>.

 ## -remarks